Development

 cd complybeacon

-The project uses podman-compose for container orchestration.
+The project uses Task for build automation.
 Install it if you don’t have it:

 ## Verify Installation